 My own father never had a clear investment strategy for retirement, and definitely didn’t have a financial plan written at any point.
 He dabbled in the stock market, tried to pick individual stocks, and often took financial advice from his friends.

-In contrast, while my wife’s father invested somewhat in the market as well, but he put more of his money into direct ownership of real estate.
+In contrast, while my wife’s father invested somewhat in the stock market as well, he put more of his money into direct ownership of real estate.
+He also stayed disciplined in his investing strategy.

 Can you guess whom I consider my “Rich Dad” and who is my “Poor Dad?”